BLuckoo/Credit_Risk_Analysis/README.md

 - **Precision:**

-  The Precision score, which quantifies the number of positive class predictions that actually belong to the positive class, from all six models for the low-risk loans come to 1.00.
+  The Precision score from all six models for the low-risk loans come to 1.00 – this quantifies the number of positive class predictions that actually belong to the positive class.
 This is the result of the low-risk loans making up a high percentage of all the loans in the samples.
   The precision score for the high-risk loans is relatively low for all six models - meaning the models potentially returns a high number of false positives for the high risk loans.

 - **Recall (Sensitivity):**